sendsmaily/smaily-woocommerce-plugin/CONTRIBUTING.md

 ## Resetting the environment

-If you need to reset the Wordpress installation in the development environment, just simply delete environment's Docker volumes.
+If you need to reset the installation, just simply delete environment's Docker volumes.
 Easiest way to achieve this is by running:

     $ docker-compose down -v